WARNING: UNMARKED SPOILERS BELOW. CONTINUE?

 - Back for the Dead: Sort of.
 Halo: Saint's Testimony was released over five years after her last appearance in Halo media, and revolves around her coming to the end of her legally allotted lifespan.
 In the end though, she's simply put into stasis instead of terminated.

-- Doomed Moral Victor: Though she never figures it out, her trial is nothing more than a simulated sham, with her stay in stasis intended to be permanent instead of temporary.
+- Doomed Moral Victor: Though she never figures it out, her trial to halt her upcoming termination and have AIs like herself be granted full "human" rights is nothing more than a simulated sham, with her stay in stasis intended to be permanent instead of temporary.
 That said, Black-Box notes that her trial will still be considered valid in future case law, and considers it a first step towards AIs achieving equal rights.

 - Enemy Mine: Joins Black Team in teaming up with Thon 'Talamee's Covenant forces in order to rescue Black-One and Thon's brother Reff.

 - Human Popsicle: Halo: Saint's Testimony ends with her being put into stasis to forestall her rampancy, with her mind in an eternal dream state.

 - Ignored Expert: In Halo: Blood Line, she realizes that the signals being sent by Line Installation 1-4 to the UNSC Long Time Coming might be foretelling something dangerous, but is ignored by the crew until it's too late.